-For as long as the Bank participates in the government program for enhancing liquidity and receives capital support from the Hellenic Financial Stability Fund, it shall also comply to the restrictions regarding remuneration as per the respective laws 3723/2008 and 3864/2010.
+For as long as the Bank receives capital support from the Hellenic Financial Stability Fund, it shall also comply to the restrictions regarding remuneration as per the law 3864/2010.

-- E.1.2 The remuneration of the Non-Executive Directors is fixed in order to avoid potential conflict of interest. - E.1.3 Under Greek Company Law, the appointment of a Director may be revoked at any time without notice by the General Meeting. - E.1.4 In order to ensure adequate transparency to the market of the remuneration structures and the associated risks, the Bank discloses in its website www.eurobank.gr, detailed information on the remuneration policies, practices and, for confidentiality reasons, aggregated amounts for those members of staff whose professional activities have a material impact on the risk profile of the Bank, and publishes accordingly all information as per current legislation.
+E.1.2 The remuneration of the Non-Executive Directors is fixed in order to avoid potential conflict of interest.

+E.1.3 Under Greek Company Law, the appointment of a Director may be revoked at any time without notice by the General Meeting.

+E.1.4 In order to ensure adequate transparency to the market of the remuneration structures and the associated risks, the Bank discloses in its website www.eurobank.gr, detailed information on the remuneration policies, practices and, for confidentiality reasons, aggregated amounts for the BoD Directors and those members of staff whose professional activities have a material impact on the risk profile of the Bank ("identified employees" according to the EU Regulation 604/2014), and publishes accordingly all information as per current legislation.